RubiconDeFi/rubi-py/bots/event_trading_framework/README.md

 To explain the `FreshEventQueue` further, if the queue handler is busy and multiple events occur then whenever a new event comes it will replace the current event on the queue.
 As such, when the handler becomes ready again it will immediately pull only the freshest event.

-### Threaded transaction manager

-The threaded transaction manager allows the framework to handle each new transaction in a new thread.
-Thus, the framework does not need to wait for a transaction to keep on processing events.

-The status of transactions is passed back to the transaction result queue.
-These results are processed by the `on_transaction_result` handler in the framework that will be implemented in any strategy inheriting from the `BaseEventTradingFramework`.

-The `ThreadedTransactionManager` also handles nonces so multiple transactions can be placed simultaneously.